illiagerega/CodeReviewAI/README.md

     ```bash
     pip3 install -r requirements.txt

-3. Set enviroment variables in .env file
+3. Set enviroment variables in .env file.
+Don't forget to change repo url in the tests and other test data

 4. Start the application
     ```bash